A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 18cudaDeviceSynchronize();

-On the device side, each block uses blockIdx.x to grab a work item from the flattened list, look up its problem metadata, and then run the usual TMA + MMA loop.
+On the device side, each block uses blockIdx.x to read one work item from the flattened list, look up its problem metadata, and run the usual TMA + MMA loop.

 1__global__ void grouped_gemm(